Napoli win fifth Italian Cup on violent Rome night

 A large section of the Napoli supporters watched the match in almost complete silence in protest.

-As organizers and Napoli midfielder Marek Hamsik moved towards the fans to talk with hardcore ‘ultra’ leaders about whether the game should go ahead, they were pelted with flares and smoke bombs.
+As organisers and Napoli midfielder Marek Hamsik moved towards the fans to talk with hardcore ‘ultra’ leaders about whether the game should go ahead, they were pelted with flares and smoke bombs.

 Piero Grasso, the president of Italy’s Senate who was at the stadium to present the trophy at the end of the match, declared those responsible were ”delinquents, not supporters.